Epilepsy: Can I Become a Mother?

 The idea that a woman with a diagnosis of “epilepsy” can safely endure pregnancy and give birth to a healthy baby is being questioned, even at the current level of medicine.
 The myths and fair fears are difficult to separate from each other, but women who decided to take such a step shall clearly understand all the possible risks and ways to eliminate them or at least minimize them.
 This article is one of the sources of reliable information about pregnancy with epilepsy.

+Epilepsy and IVF require careful planning and a dedicated healthcare team to ensure the best possible outcome.
+Often prospective parents are concerned about the question “can epilepsy transfer from mother to child?”
 At an early stage of planning, questions arise about the risk of having a baby with epilepsy.
 Yes, epilepsy can indeed be hereditary, but the expectant mother should know the following:

 - With a genetically determined form of epilepsy in the mother and the absence of the disease in the father, the probability of having a child with epilepsy is 5%.